 Hotel Bed Bugs – How To Check For Hotel Bed Bugs

-How to find bed bugs.
+How to find bed bugs and signs of bed bugs.
 Tens of millions of people around the world stay in hotels, which means hotel mattresses are heavily used and suffer from wear and tear.
 This wear and tear can include bad smells and people pockets, dips and bumps, making for a very uncomfortable sleep.
-However, there is another problem with so many people using the same mattress, and that is bed bugs.
-We should you how to find hotel bed bugs.
+However, there is another problem with so many people using the same mattress, and that is bed bugs and bed bugs bites.
+That is why we have put together this article on how to find bed bugs and spot the signs of bed bugs.

 We got together with Nature’s Own Pest & Lawn Services, a leading Texas pest control service to learn how to check for bed bugs in hotel rooms.
-These tips will help those staying in hotel rooms to avoid the health problems that bed bugs can cause.
+These tips will help those staying in hotel rooms to avoid the health problems that bed bugs can cause including bed bugs bites.

 Here’s how to check for bed bugs in hotel rooms.

 - When you visit a hotel room it is important not to unpack.
-Put your suitcase in the bathroom in a clean environment while you inspect the bed.
+Put your suitcase in the bathroom in a clean environment while you inspect the bed for bed bugs and signs of bed bugs.

 - Download a flashlight app on your phone as you will need this to help you look for hotel bed bugs.